futureapplikations-pixel/clean_architecture_todo_app/ai-workspace/app-goal.md

     - Removed unused Label-related files (label.dart, label.dart mapper) not used in current Memento app.
     - Removed obsolete database test file that referenced non-existent Todo methods.
     - Project now has clean, Memento-focused codebase with no obsolete Todo references.
+11. **Rich Data Profiles Implementation**
+    - 2025-10-14 21:15 CEST: Implemented comprehensive rich data profiles for mementos.
+    - Added Label domain model with color-coded tagging system for flexible organization.
+    - Added Note domain model with timestamped notes and favorite/pin feature for detailed tracking.
+    - Updated Memento model to include labels and notes collections for complete relationship profiles.
+    - Enhanced database schema with labels, memento_labels, and notes tables for full data persistence.
+    - Updated database interface and implementation with complete CRUD operations for labels and notes.
+    - Enhanced MementoMapper to handle rich profile data transformation between database and domain models.
+    - Extended repository with comprehensive label and note management operations.
+    - All data is now fully persistable with rich relationship profiles supporting the complete feature set.